Visitor Information

 Dates: Monday 6 - Sunday 12 July 2026

-Opening Times: To be confirmed
+Opening Times:

-Admission is free but we hope people will donate generously.
 All the work that has gone into the exhibition has been freely given by those organising and exhibiting not to mention voluntary contributions towards publicity, printing and many other items.
 We sincerely thank all who have contributed in any way.

 Location: St Oswald's Church, 92 Main Street, Warton, Carnforth LA5 9PG